doi-foundation/doi-website/content/the-community/who-are-the-members.md

 title = "Who are the Members & Users?" draft = false
 # the following section is for the header
-maintext = "Lorem Ipsum is simply dummy text of the printing and typesetting industry. " subtext = "Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book." imagetop = "The Community" imagemain = "Who are the members?"
+maintext = "There are four types of members: General, Registration Agency, Charter, and Affiliate.
+Users can be any person or their machine that wants to resolve a DOI.
+Users do not have to be members and may use the DOI Foundation proxy as often as they like.
+DOIs are, and will always be, free to resolve." imagetop = "The Community" imagemain = "Who are the members & users?"
 +++

 {{% block-grey %}}